Xomega-Net/Xomega.Docs/docs/generators/docs/sqlxml.md

 You should never edit the generated document directly to avoid losing your changes when you rerun the generator.
 :::

-Instead, you should update the MS Word template that is used to create the document, or make changes in the data or generator's parameters.
+Instead, you should update the MS Word template that is used to create the document or make changes in the data or generator's parameters.

-### Cleaning generator’s output
+### Cleaning the generator’s output

 The generator doesn't support a *Clean* operation, since the entire document is regenerated when you rerun the generator.